AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/loading-and-displaying-server-content.md

 We can see the template more clearly when the video site first loads.
 Notice that all of the rows of videos are missing titles.
 Note, too, that all of the videos have empty thumbnails and solid boxes instead of titles, creator names, or any other information.
 This type of strategy is called “skeleton loading.”

 So what's the main takeaway from our video site example?
 When developing a site that relies heavily on dynamic content, the objective is to focus on the structure of the site that is identical for all users.
 This includes the layout of the page, the navigation and menu system, and the look and feel of the containers that will hold the dynamic content.
-In AMP, once we have the static elements of the page laid out, we use `<amp-list>`to load the dynamic content into the slots that we've set up.
+In ABC, once we have the static elements of the page laid out, we use `<amp-list>`to load the dynamic content into the slots that we've set up.

 ## Exercise 3: Recreate a Video Site